 Housing and Family

 CRS provides basic furnished housing for each Fellow, which is usually an apartment or house near the CRS office or near the homes of other CRS staff.
-The Fellow’s house will have electricity, running water, internet (as available) and security services (if necessary).
-CRS does not provide TV.
+The Fellow’s house will have electricity, running water, internet, and security services (if necessary).
+CRS does not provide TV and cable subscriptions.

 Yes.
 Fellows are placed in accompanied posts so that they can travel with their spouse and children.

 Yes.
 Although CRS does not guarantee onward employment, Fellows are competitive candidates for onward positions with the Agency.
 Fellows who perform well are invited to apply for openings and supported in finding a suitable position.
 Fellows who are open to a variety of positions, geographic locations and settings (emergency & development contexts) usually find onward positions with CRS.

 There are many career paths within CRS.
 Many former Fellows are in managerial roles overseas (Program Managers, Heads of Programs, Country Representatives, Technical Advisors, etc).
 Please see the Prepare for Future Career Opportunities section for examples of positions and career paths that former Fellows have taken.